18r441m/CSCE274/Assignments/Projects/project1/README.md

 ## Part 5
 ### Camera Calibration

 Calibrate your camera so that your duckiebot can see the world around it.
-Ensure that it is in focus first by twisting the lens while looking at the initial calibration window in the [instructions](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/camera_calib.html) until the image is sharp.
+Ensure it is in focus first by twisting the lens while looking at the initial calibration window in the [instructions](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/camera_calib.html) until the image is sharp.

 ## Part 6
 ### Wheel Calibration